I-miei-progetti/Giornale/README.md

-psw amministratore@admin.com  -	revisore@revisore.it  - scrittore@scrittore.it
+psw amministratore@admin.com  -	revisore@revisore.it  - scrittore@scrittore.it - guidopiano@auto.it
 provami123

-prova2@prova2.it
 provami123